Join a Trip of a Lifetime

 **People often bring along small gift items to local people and children.
 We will likely give any gifts to the fishing community of Daracua that will be hosting us for a couple days after the fish festival.
 If you’d like to do this, you might consider bringing some school & art supplies and small toys for children.
 New or slightly worn clothes are most welcome.
 Fishing line and hooks are always appreciated by local fishers.
 Basic health and first aid supplies can also be very helpful: tooth brushes, band aids, etc. It’s best not to give any items with English directions or that require batteries or power.**

-- Be sure that your passport is up to date
+• Be sure that your passport is up to date with a minimum expiration date of August 2, 2020.

-- We suggest you see your doctor or travel clinic for up to date immunizations and health resources for this area
+• See your doctor to confirm you are physically fit for this trip, visit your doctor or travel clinic for up to date immunizations and health resources for this area.

 Project Piaba Team and International Experts Likely on the Expedition